 Illustrated returns based on Australian Securities Income Fund Tier 1 and Tier 2 averages over a 2 year reporting period.
 For detailed quarterly reports or advice on the most recent rates on offer, contact Australian Securities Investment Manager.

-*The Tier 1 & 2 blended average above is a conservative average of investors who have a mix of T1 and T2 security investments in their portfolio for the years 2016 to 2018.
+*The Tier 1 & 2 blended average above is a conservative average of investors who have a mix of T1 and T2 security investments in their portfolio.
 Management Fees Apply

 Comparative Source: RBA